Miminimi234/illusioserver/ENVIRONMENT_SETUP.md

 ### Production
 - Set environment variables in your hosting platform
-- For Vercel: Use the Environment Variables section in your project settings
+- For Vercel: Use the Environment Variables section in your project settingspm

 - For other platforms: Follow their environment variable setup guide

 ## Example `.env.local` file